WalletWasabi/WalletWasabi/README.md

 ## Configuration

-HiddenWallet is working in your APPDATA folder on Windows and in your HOME folder on Linux.
+HiddenWallet is working in your APPDATA folder on Windows and in your HOME folder on Linux and OSX.
 After first running the software, it will generate a `Config.json` file for you:
 ```
 {